uptonking/note4yaoo/lib-saas-strapi-docs.md

 - To store data with a Strapi plugin, use a plugin content-type.
   - Plugin content-types work exactly like other content-types.
   - Once the content-type is created, you can start interacting with the data.
+- A plugin can only interact with data from the `/server` folder.
+If you need to update data from the admin panel, please refer to the passing data guide

 - Within the /server folder you have access to the Strapi object and can do database queries whereas in the /admin folder you can't
 - Passing data from the /server to the /admin folder can be done using the admin panel's Axios instance